What to Do If Your Child Swallowed a Foreign Object

 Interestingly, boys were more likely to end up in the E.R. than girls.
 Researchers also found that children who were only 1 year old are the most likely to swallow foreign objects.
 That means around this age, parents will want to be extra vigilant, so they never have to utter the words, “You swallowed what?!”

 Why is my child trying to swallow random objects?

 It’s not surprising that so many kids end up swallowing something other than food…kids love to use their mouths to explore the world!

 The act of children and babies placing EVERYTHING (!!!) into their mouth is referred to as “mouthing.”
 This is how they learn to develop and sharpen their senses—and, give parents extra anxiety…

-Luckily, for many inanimate object little ones can usually pass the object through a bowel movement within a few days.
+Luckily, when it comes to many small inanimate objects, children can usually pass the object through a bowel movement within a few days.
 However, if your child is vomiting, having trouble breathing, or experiencing stomach pain, they should be taken to the emergency room.
 In the instance that your child swallows a battery, immediate emergency medical attention is required, as batteries can cause chemical burns.

 You should also call the National Battery Ingestion Hotline at 800-498-8666

 As with any medical concern, always consult your child’s physician or dial 9-1-1 in case of an emergency.